The adiabatic theorem for non-Hermitian quantum systems with real eigenvalues and the complex geometric phase: Discussions and Conclusion

-Unlike the Hermitian case, the eigenvectors are usually unnormalized in the non-Hermitian case.
-Nevertheless, multiplying the eigenvector by some factor will bring no essential change to the result.
-In fact, we consider a matrix $\tilde{V}(s)$, whose column vectors are $v_j(s)e^{i r_j(s)}$, where $r_j(s)=\int_0^s i\braket{\xi_j(\sigma)|\dot{v}_j(\sigma)}d\sigma$.
-In other words, the matrix $\tilde{V}(s)$ only depends on the initial value $V(0)$ and is independent of the choice of the eigenvectors.
+Unlike the Hermitian case, the eigenvectors of the Hamiltonian $H(s)$ are usually unnormalized in the non-Hermitian case for convenience.
+That is, the eigenvectors are not uniquely defined since their norms are undetermined.
+Consequently, the Berry phases are not uniquely determined either.
+However, this will bring no essential change to the result.
+As we have seen in Section III B, this is even true in the non-Abelian case.